Hermosa Beach's Best Bars!

-Once a hangout for hippies, Harleys and hang-loosers, Hermosa Beach has transformed itself into a South Bay social mecca.
+Once a hangout for hippies, Harleys and hang-loosers, Hermosa Beach is now the mecca of the South Bay's social scene.
 All these spots are within walking distance with many are within sight distance.

 Because the places on the Pier were originally grocery stores, local bars or tiny t-shirt shops, they are small and lines form quickly, so if you want to go out on a weekend – and in Hermosa Beach the weekend starts on Thursdays – you had better be out by 10.

 Dive bars like the Poop Deck make for entertaining afternoons.

-Hermosa Beach is home of the Stanley Cup Champion LA Kings.
+Hermosa Beach is home (bar) of the Stanley Cup Champion LA Kings.

 Sharkeez is the Pier's prime hangout bar for several reasons.